“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 At Cyial’s behest, the other three walked over to where he was standing.
 There was a turn, and that was the direction Cyial was staring in.

-What Sairek saw as he rounded the corner made his face turn white.
+What Sairek saw as he rounded the corner made his face turn ashen white.

-In a modest size dug out room, was a crystal, pearly white in color, about eight feet tall or so, floating in the air...
+In a modest size dug out room, was a crystal, pearly white in color, about eight feet tall and half as wide, floating in the air, swirling in circles gently with a faint humming...

 Sairek realized very, very quickly, that Varhi was right...